Location: 202 University Hall

 On this page:

-If you consented to receive your 2019 W-2 electronically, the Payroll Department will let employees know when it is available on WINGS Express.
-Just login to your account and go to the Employee tab.
+If you consented to receive your 2020 W-2 electronically, the Payroll Department will let employees know when it is available on WINGS Express.
+When it is available just login to your account and go to the Employee tab.
 Click on Tax Forms and enter your login information.
 Log into your account and select Employee Tab.
 Select Tax Forms and enter your login information.
 Select W-2 Year End Earnings Statement and choose the calendar year.
 Your W-2 will be displayed.
 There is a link in the lower left corner to print your W-2.
 You may print as many copies as you need.
 This form is acceptable to all taxing municipalities.

 Paper copies will be mailed by January 31, 2021.